January 18, 2022

-At the time of personal data protection (Directive 95/46/EC of the European Parliament and of the Council, of 24 October 1995, on the protection of individuals with regard to the processing of personal data and on the free movement of such data; REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (general regulation on data protection), the manager of a commercial company can legitimately consider it abnormal to see his personal data published and repeated in multiple parasitic directories.
+In the age of personal data protection (Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data ; REGULATION (EU) 2016/679 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 April 2016 on the protection of individuals with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation), the manager of a commercial company may legitimately consider it abnormal to see his or her personal data published and taken up on multiple parasitic annuals.

 See as well : The negative opinion

-These parasitic directories "pump" the commercial register to attract web traffic and advertising revenue, under the pretext of providing more or less muddy services, such as the collection of opinions and ratings on companies, or referencing on the internet against hard cash.
+These parasitic directories "pump" the commercial register to attract web traffic and advertising revenue, under the pretext of providing more or less muddy services, such as the collection of reviews and ratings on companies, or referencing services on the Internet for cash.

 When the manager's personal data is concerned, there is an invasion of the privacy of these persons.

-Especially since the publication of the personal data of the leader is useless if not to stir up the unhealthy curiosity of people.
+Especially since the publication of the leader's personal data is useless if not to arouse people's unhealthy curiosity.

-There are indeed many other ways to reach a leader in case of debt or abuse on his part.
+There are indeed many other ways to reach a manager in case of debt or abuse.

-However, the case law is reluctant to sanction the platforms, on the pretext of a certain conception of freedom of expression, or of an alleged need in the general interest to publish the personal data of the leader.
+Yet jurisprudence is reluctant to sanction platforms, on the pretext of a certain conception of freedom of expression, or of an alleged need in the public interest to publish the executive's personal data.

-Thus, in a CJEU judgment, March 9, 2017, case n°C 398/15, the Court of Justice of the Union considers that the publication of personal data in the register meets a legal obligation and an interest in the protection and transparency of trade, and must therefore compromise, with some exceptions, the right to be forgotten recalled by the judgment Google Spain C-131/12 of May 13, 2014 which established the right not to be indefinitely filed and sued by Google in defiance of the objectives of social reintegration provided for by law.
+Thus, in a CJEU judgment, March 9, 2017, case n°C 398/15The Court of Justice of the European Union considers that the publication of personal data in the register responds to a legal obligation and an interest in the protection and transparency of trade, and must therefore, with certain exceptions, obviate the right to be forgotten, as recalled by the Google Spain judgment C-131/12 of 13 May 2014, which enshrined the right not to be indefinitely recorded and tracked by Google, in disregard of the objectives of social rehabilitation provided for by the law.

-The Court lays down the only limit that the processing of personal data does not exceed the "[duration] necessary for the achievement of the purposes for which they are collected or for which they are subsequently processed”.
+The Court sets the only limit that the processing of personal data should not exceed the "[duration] necessary for the purposes for which they are collected or for which they are further processed.

 The concept is very vague, especially since some personal data of the leader, in particular his personal address, are often obsolete and useless.

-Certain national laws, including France, impose the publication of the personal address of the leader, and even though Union law only imposes the publication of the name and functions (Dir.
-68/151/CEE , Article 3, which aims to allow all interested third parties to be informed, without them having to prove a right or an interest requiring protection (ECJ, n° C-97/96, Judgment of the Court, Verband deutscher Daihatsu-Händler eV v Daihatsu Deutschland GmbH, 4 December 1997).
+Some national laws, including France's, require the publication of the personal address of the director, even though EU law only requires the publication of the name and functions (Dir.
+68/151/EEC, Art.
+3, which aims to allow the information of all interested third parties, without them having to justify a right or interest requiring protection (ECJ, n° C-97/96, Judgment of the Court, Verband deutscher Daihatsu-Händler eV v Daihatsu Deutschland GmbH, 4 December 1997).

-Article 8 of the European Convention on Human Rights (hereinafter the “Convention” or the “ECHR”) prohibits state interference with privacy when it is not necessary for the prosecution of certain Goals, even if it is provided for by law, in these terms:
+Article 8 of the European Convention on Human Rights (hereinafter the "Convention" or the "ECHR") prohibits interference by states with private life when it is not necessary for the pursuit of certain aims, even if it is provided for by law, in these terms: